By Amy Gorin, MS, RDN

 Fact: Reducing intake of or avoiding red meat altogether can reduce disease risk.

 I’m a pescatarian, so I don’t write a lot about meat.
 I certainly don't eat meat.
-But animal products are a big part of many diets, and so are the processed foods versions, and I can't just push red meat aside.
+But animal products and animal proteins are a big part of many diets, and so are the processed foods versions.
+So I can't just push red meat aside.

 Red meat includes beef, pork, veal, lamb, mutton, and goat.
 The International Agency for Research on Cancer, an agency of the World Health Organization that includes 22 experts from ten countries, labeled red meat as a probable carcinogen and processed red meat (so hot dogs, sausages, jerkies, etc.) as a carcinogen.